 The body produces bone and muscle, heals and regrows tissue, and fortifies the immune system, all while sleeping deeply.
 Learning, memory, and cognition all depend on REM sleep, which is the state during which you generally dream.
 When you wake up feeling exhausted despite getting the required amount of sleep, your sleep is not restorative.

-Sleep deprivation is a condition characterized by the lack of a sufficient amount or quality of sleep.
+This condition is characterized by the lack of a sufficient amount or quality of sleep.
 This can occur due to a variety of reasons, including work pressure, stress, anxiety, depression, and medical conditions like sleep apnea.
 Scientifically speaking, sleep deprivation can be classified as either acute or chronic based on its duration.

 Acute sleep deprivation occurs when a person fails to get adequate sleep for one or more days, while chronic sleep deprivation persists over longer periods.
 The effects of sleep deprivation can be profound, leading to a wide range of physical and mental health problems.